 BS 7671:2018+A4:2026

-C3Improvement RecommendedAdvisorySatisfactory
+C3Improvement recommendedAdvisoryNo

 What Are EICR Observation Codes?

-The observation codes are used during the periodic inspection of existing installations (producing an EICR).
+Observation codes are used during the periodic inspection of existing installations (producing an EICR).
 They are not used on Electrical Installation Certificates (EICs), which cover new installations.
 On an EIC, any non-compliance should be rectified before the certificate is issued, so there is no need for classification codes.
 The EICR, by contrast, reports on the condition of an installation as found, which may include defects of varying severity.
 Preparing for your C&G 2391-52 inspection and testing qualification gives you the knowledge to code observations consistently and correctly.

 C1

-C1 — Danger Present
+C1 — Danger present

 Risk of injury.
-Immediate remedial action required.
+Immediate remedial action is necessary.

-C1 Examples
+C1 examples

 • Exposed live parts — live conductors accessible to touch, such as a damaged socket outlet with exposed terminals, or a missing blanking plate on a consumer unit revealing live busbars.